Nordic states want EU decision on Russia pipeline

-The Swedish prime minister, Stephan Loefven, said the European Commission should undertake a sweeping analysis of the project.
+The Swedish prime minister, Stefan Loefven, said the European Commission should undertake a sweeping analysis of the project.

 "I think it’s important for us to say to the European Commission: ‘You need to look into that, from the perspective of the European Union, our energy union, energy independence, and the Ukraine situation.
 It is important to regard this project from a European perspective, so the European Commission has an important task,” he said.